-Model Design is an all coursework course, some practical and some written.
+Model Design is an all assignments course, some practical and some written.
 Typically, this will mean that not a lot of the week is kept to a specific timetable.
-Each year you will have a 3 hour lecture each week for your written work module.
+Each year you will have a three-hour lecture each week for your written work module.
 (This module is about 25% of the course).
-For my first year this was on a Thursday afternoon and for my second year it was on a Tuesday afternoon.
+For my first year, this was on a Thursday afternoon and for my second year, it was on a Tuesday afternoon.
 This is the only fixed regular contact time you will have.
 The rest of the time will be filled with your own planning around your current projects and depending on at what point of the project it is there will be tutorials timetabled in.
 Here is a day to day of what you could expect on those days (but not all in one week):

 - AM – Intro talk